ghacks Technology News

 2. WP Security Scan

 WP Security Scan scans several key elements of the blog.
-The plugin checks the WordPress version, table prefix, if the WordPress version is hidden, if DB errors are turned off, if the ID Meta tag has been removed, if a user admin exists and if a .htaccess file has been placed in wp-admin for extra security.
+The plugin checks the WordPress version, table prefix, if the WordPress version is hidden on public pages, if DB errors are turned off, if the ID Meta tag has been removed, if a user admin exists and if a .htaccess file has been placed in wp-admin for extra security.

 It can furthermore scan the file permissions of the core WordPress folders (showing what it suggests and the actual permissions), change the WordPress table suffix to protect the blog from zero day attacks and provides access to a password strength checker.
-Does not need to be active all the time.
+Does not need to be active all the time and is useful when you harden the blog against security attacks.

 3. Antivirus for WordPress